hilbix/ptybuffer/README.md

 I tried my best.
 However I am human.
 So I make mistakes.
 Be prepared.
 All I guarantee is, that I never do anything to harm *you* by purpose.

-Copyright (C)2004-2016 by Valentin Hilbig
+Copyright (C)2004-2018 by Valentin Hilbig

 ptybuffer may be distributed freely under the conditions of the GPL2 (GNU General Public License version 2) or higher.

+(Note: In future I might re-release it more permissively under CLL)